hyperspy/hyperspy/exspy/doc/user_guide/eds.rst

    <EDSSEMSpectrum, title: Signal1D, dimensions: (|1024)>

-HyperSpy will automatically load any existing  microscope parameters from the file, and store them in the :py:attr:`~.signal.BaseSignal.metadata` attribute (see :ref:`metadata_structure`).
+HyperSpy will automatically load any existing  microscope parameters from the file, and store them in the :py:attr:`hyperspy.api.signals.BaseSignal.metadata` attribute (see :ref:`metadata_structure`).
 These parameters can be displayed as follows: